 what makes us angry…

-As you move into a more premium price point, the Weber Genesis II E-435 is a popular premium option.
+As you move into a more premium price point, the Weber Genesis SPX-435 is the top premium option.
 The Spirit line of grills does not have representative products in the same size category.
-This model is a larger grill with four stainless steel burners that can deliver a total of 69,000 BTU and 844 square inches of cooking area, divided into various segments.
+This model is a larger grill with four stainless steel burners that can deliver a total of 994 square inches of cooking area, divided into various segments.

-The 9,000 BTU internal sear station gets up to temperature quickly and can help achieve that hard, restaurant-style sear.
-Both the cast-iron cooking grates and the lid are porcelain-enameled.
+The 13,000 BTU internal sear station gets up to temperature quickly and can help achieve that hard, restaurant-style sear.
+The SPX-435 includes 7mm diameter Stainless Cooking Grates.
 The integrated grease management system makes cleaning up a lot easier.

 The model employs a closed cart design that can make storing your pots, pans, and utensils easier.
 The two side-mounted tables provide much-needed prepping space and the two wheels come with locking casters for easy mobility and stable operation.